c4cs/c4cs.github.io/_commands/basics/wc.md

 #### `wc -w`

-Using ‘-w‘ argument with ‘wc‘ command prints the number of words in a file.
+Using `-w` argument with `wc` command prints the number of words in a file.
 Type the following command to count the words in a file.

 ~~~ bash
 $ wc -w tecmint.txt